Percolation transition for random forests in $d\geq 3$: The observable renormalisation group flow

 \begin{proof} The proof is the same as that of Lemma~\ref{lem:smallset-K} except for the following observation.
 The sum over $X \in \cS_j$ that contributes a factor $O(L^d)$ in the proof of Lemma~\ref{lem:smallset-K} only contributes $O(1)$ on the observable components because for these only the small sets containing $a$ or $b$ contribute.
 Thus the bound for $\Loc^\obs$ from Proposition~\ref{prop:Loc-obs}, which lacks a factor $L^{-d}$ compared to the bound for $\Loc^\varnothing$, produces the same final bound. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:step-obs}] The proof is analogous to that of Theorem~\ref{thm:step}, and we proceed in a similar manner, by beginning with an estimate of $\pi_{\obs}\cL_{j+1}(U)$, where $\cL_{j+1}(U)$ is defined by the formula \eqref{e:K-linear} but with the extended coordinates introduced in Section~\ref{sec:rgmap-ext}.
+\begin{proof}[Proof of Theorem~\ref{thm:step-obs}] The proof is analogous to that of Theorem~\ref{thm:step}, and we proceed in a similar manner, by beginning with the coupling constants and then an estimate of $\pi_{\obs}\cL_{j+1}(U)$, where $\cL_{j+1}(U)$ is defined by the formula \eqref{e:K-linear} but with the extended coordinates introduced in Section~\ref{sec:rgmap-ext}.